Composables

 }

-Type-Safe Returns
+Type-safe Returns

 The returned object provides typed references that can be used elsewhere.
 This creates a contract: any code importing the composable gets autocomplete and type checking for the available tokens.